 Gertrude Newell was elected chairman of the organization in 1913 and was replaced by Crowley, who served until 1917.
 Brief biographies of the two women can be found in Harvard University's Women's Rights Collection.
 These read as follows:

 "Gertrude Halladay Leonard (b.
 1868) became interested in the suffrage cause in 1905 and for the next 12 years gave an increasing amount of time to the suffrage movement in Massachusetts.
 From 1912-1917 she was chairman of the State Board of Directors of the Massachusetts Woman Suffrage Association (MWSA) and was virtually acting president, as Alice Stone Blackwell was often unable to fulfill her duties in that office.
 She served as chairman of the first Boston Suffrage Parade.
 Along with Theresa Crowley, Mrs. Leonard was greatly responsible for the work of lobbying in the state legislature in favor of a suffrage bill.
 When the U.S. entered WWI in 1917, Leonard resigned her chairmanship in order to spend the next few months in France as a Red Cross volunteer.
 From 1925-1926 she worked as an organizer for the League of Nations Non-Partisan Association."

 Mounting: The bird is displayed in a deep shadowbox molding that is very dark brown, almost black in color, with red undertones and highlights and a step-down profile.
-To this, a flat molding with a distressed gold finish was added as a liner.
-The glazing is anti-reflective, crystal clear Museum Glass.
+To this a flat molding with a distressed gold finish was added as a liner.
+The glazing is anti-reflective, crystal clear, museum acrylic.